miohtama/opsec/source/team/index.rst

 Third party devices
 ==============================================================

-**The team members do not use third party devices for logging in?**
+**The team members do not use third party devices for logging in?** Yes / No

 If the device comes from an untrusted party, it may contain keyloggers and other malware to record the user actions.
 Such devices include internet kiosks and other free terminals.

 Applies for: Everyone